frioux/leatherman/internal/tool/mail/email/email2json.md

+Converts email to JSON.

-ToJSON produces a JSON representation of an email from a list of globs.
+Produces a JSON representation of an email from a list of globs.
 Only headers are currently supported, patches welcome to support bodies.

 ```bash